 Companies must adapt to the requirements of the consumer market, even if it means competing with themselves.
 Survival by continuing to do what has always been done is not a viable strategy in today’s marketplace.
 In this environment, companies must strive for greatness and not just preference amongst existing options.
 Marketing is not just the art of selling products as both Coca-Cola and Kodak perceived…it’s about keeping the company relevant to customer needs, even if that means taking a leap of faith.
 Had Kodak taken the risk to test the digital marketplace with the very first digital camera in history they may have been at the forefront of digital SLR cameras today, and despite cannibalising their own film market, they would be leading the storytelling future.
-In an everchanging, turbulent business landscape, approaching marketing from the perspective of products and services alone is not enough to effectively engage consumers.
-Intelligent risk-taking is required to keep our business relevant, sitting around and continuing the same methods that have worked for years is worse than failing over and over again.
+If Coca-Cola had refrained from risk taking and not launched the ‘new coke’ campaign, Pepsi may very well have overtaken it as the market leader.
+In an ever changing, turbulent business landscape, approaching marketing from the perspective of products and services alone is not enough to effectively engage consumers.
+Intelligent risktaking is required to keep our business relevant, sitting around and continuing the same methods that have worked for years is worse than failing over and over again.
 In the 21st century you learn and achieve nothing from standing still.

 Have any questions?
 Want to know how we can help you and your organisation?
 Contact us using this form.